ajay-iit/TDS-Project-1/README.md

 # This is the first project in TDS which is about GitHub Users in city Austin

 ## 1. Data Collection
-Two files are scraped from the GitHub API using pandas code:
-1. users.csv (contains data about GitHub users in Austin with over 100 followers and their repositories)
-2. repositories.csv(Contains information about public repositories from these users).
+Two files users.csv (contains data about GitHub users in Austin with over 100 followers and their repositories) and repositories.csv (Contains information about public repositories from these users) are scraped from the GitHub API using pandas code.

 ## 2. Surprising Facts
 Repository creation and bio length both positively impact followers.People with longer bio are more expressive than the rest and they attract more followers.
 Also, a significant number of followers don't use wiki for their projects.